 Use of Aqueous Film-Forming Foams and Knowledge of Perfluorinated Compounds among Florida Firefighters

-Exposure to perfluoroalkyl substances in a cohort of women firefighters and office workers in San Francisco
+Exposure to Perfluoroalkyl Substances in a Cohort of Women Firefighters and Office Workers in San Francisco

 PFAS Exposure and Risk of Cancer

-Projected AFFF lawsuit settlement amounts
+What are the projected AFFF lawsuit settlement amounts ?

 Do you qualify for an AFFF lawsuit?